michael-steinert/RustCalculatorImageCombiner/README.md

   - If there is exactly one `Input Lifetime`, that Lifetime is assigned to all `Output Lifetime` Parameters
   - If there are multiple `Input Lifetime` Parameters, but one of them is `&self` or `&mut self` the Lifetime of `self` is assigned to all `Output Lifetime` Parameters

+### Tests

+- The `Borrow Checker` is checking that the right Types are passed between Functions
+- It also checks that the Memory is not mismatched
+- It can not check if the Business Logic is correct, therefore are Tests
+- Each Test runs in its own Thread and a Main Thread is checking the Status of this Thread
+- If the Test Thread dies caused through a `panic` then the Main Thread recognizes that the Test failed

 # Cargo Commands

 | Command                                                         | Description                                       |